11 Sequence QC

 11.1.1.3 PacBio

 PacBio HiFi data is nice and simple.
-It’s not paired-end, and since we don’t usually look at the “subreads” that make up the HiFi consensus sequences, we are usually only concerned with a single fastq file.
+It’s not paired-end, and since we typically only look at the final base calls, and don’t usually scrutinize the raw “subreads” that went into them, we are usually only concerned with a single fastq file.

-To summarize, you can use PacBio’s proprietary smrtlink software and feed it an XML formatted file produced by the sequencer.
-Like the helper files from ONT, though, these are not typically available in public databases, so we recommend just using NanoPlot on the fastq file, as above.
+PacBio sequencers produce an XML formatted file containing similar data to the ONT sequencing_summary.txt file.
+PacBio has proprietary software (SMRT LINK) that can read this file and produce a summary.
+Like the helper files from ONT, though, these are not typically available in public databases so we recommend just using NanoPlot on the fastq file, as above.

 11.1.2 Trimming